Disease Guide ·Boxer Cardiomyopathy ·2026

 What Is Boxer Cardiomyopathy

-ARVC (arrhythmogenic right ventricular cardiomyopathy) is a genetic heart disease where normal heart muscle cells are replaced by fatty and fibrous tissue, primarily in the right ventricle.
-This disrupts the heart's electrical system, causing ventricular arrhythmias — irregular, often dangerously fast heartbeats.
-The disease is progressive and inherited as an autosomal dominant trait.
-The leading cause of sudden cardiac death in Boxers
+ARVC is a genetic heart disease where muscle is replaced by fatty tissue in the right ventricle, causing ventricular arrhythmias-irregular, dangerously fast heartbeats.
+Progressive and autosomal dominant.
+Leading cause of sudden cardiac death in Boxers.

 Symptoms - What to Watch For